 The Learning Outcomes Committee (LOC) is comprised of committees previously known as the General Education Committee and the Curriculum Committee (CC), which was formerly known as the Academic Affairs Committee.
-Its responsibilities regarding curriculum are listed in the agreement for faculty between AFT Local 1581 and the GCC Board of Trustees.
+Its responsibilities regarding curriculum are listed in the agreement for faculty between GCC Faculty Union AFT Local 6476 and the GCC Board of Trustees.
 In addition to its curriculum approval responsibility, the LOC reviews College policies and procedures and makes recommendations governing curricular development; it ensures that established procedures are maintained and followed for curricular review.
-The LOC may approve program or course approvals, and substantive revisions; the LOC Chair is the signatory.
-As a signatory, the LOC:
+The LOC may take the following actions with each curricular form: Approved with no corrections, Approved with corrections, or send Back to Author.
+The LOC Chair is the signatory and shall:

-- 1. Analyzes each proposed curriculum as to its effect on the College, and - 2.
-Provides a written recommendation for each curriculum proposal and insures the proposals include implementation schedule, materials, equipment, facility required, a budget estimate, and evidence of demand and/or interest.
+- 1. Analyze each proposed curriculum as to its effect on the College, and - 2.
+Provide a written recommendation for each curriculum proposal and ensure the proposals include implementation schedule, materials, equipment, facility required, a budget estimate, and evidence of demand and/or interest.